 Areas of Interest:

 Causes and consequences of environmental conflicts, ecological factors that promote peace, promoting environmental education in madrassahs (Islamic religious schools).
 Saleem may be wiling to co-advise ENVS theses in areas of environmental conflict around extractive industries.

-Saleem is currently on professional leave from UVM to serve as Director of the Centre for Social Responsibility in Mining, University of Queensland.
+Saleem is the Director of the Centre for Social Responsibility in Mining, University of Queensland.